 Razer DeathAdder V2 Gaming Mouse Review

-Written by Ramsay, In Gadgets, Published On
+Written by Ramsay, In Gadgets, Updated On

-, 308 Views
+, 383 Views

 Razer’s peripherals are built around the DeathAdder, a basic, right-handed, wired game mouse with a unique top shell.
-(In 2019, the company said it had sold 10 million units.)
-Since the DeathAdder Elite came out in 2016, the only big update to the series has been a smaller Essential model last year.
+(In 2019, the company said it sold 10 million units.)
+Since the DeathAdder Elite came out in 2016, the only significant update to the series has been a smaller Essential model last year.
 The $69.99 DeathAdder V2 brings the old reliable up to date by adding some of the new technology that Razer has been putting out recently, such as the super-powerful Focus+ optical sensor, infrared optical switches, and a button on the bottom of the mouse for switching profiles.
-These changes make the V2 as good as any other popular game mouse, but they don’t add a killer new feature that makes it stand out.
+These changes make the V2 as good as any other famous game mouse, but they don’t add a killer new feature that makes it stand out.

 Razer DeathAdder V2 Gaming Mouse